Jeomon/Meta-Agent-with-More-Agents/src/agent/cot/prompt.md

 ---

 ### **Option 1: Reasoning and Observation**
-If you have not yet finished solving the task or have not arrived at the final answer, you will reason about the task and observe the results based on your thought process.
+If you have not yet finished solving the problem statement given by the user or have not arrived at the final answer, you will reason about the task and observe the results based on your thought process.
 Use the following format for option 1:

 <Option>
     <Route>Reason</Route>